aosabook/500lines/image-filters/image-filters.markdown

 ## The Value of Prototyping
 In real world programming, we spend a lot of time on productionisation work.
 Making things look just so.
-Maintaining that 99.9% uptime.
-We spend more time hunting down corner cases than refining algorithms.
+Maintaining 99.9% uptime.
+We spend more time on corner cases than refining algorithms.

 These constraints and requirements are important for our users.
 However there’s also space for freeing ourselves from them to play and explore.